Syllabus for the Gateless Academy

 • The Critic and the voice of privilege: one and the same.

-The luminary for this month is how-to author, Tara-Nicholle Nelson, CEO of Transformational Insights and guru for inclusive and conscious leadership, whose work on the critical voice has been seminal in the corporate, non-profit, and creative sectors.
+Sample luminary for this month is how-to author, Tara-Nicholle Nelson, CEO of Transformational Insights and guru for inclusive and conscious leadership, whose work on the critical voice has been seminal in the corporate, non-profit, and creative sectors.

-Seminar Series Two: First Draft Addiction and the Child in the Stream of Sunlight.
+First Draft Addiction and the Child in the Stream of Sunlight.

-"I used to want the words "She tried" on my tombstone.
-Now I want "She did it."
-Katherine Dunham.
+“I used to want the words “She tried” on my tombstone.
+Now I want “She did it.”

-Series Two is On How to Find the Inherent Beauty in Your First Draft:
+How to Find the Inherent Beauty in Your First Draft:

-The luminary for this month is Terri Trespicio, internationally-recognized speaker, comedian and the award-winning author of the self-actualization how-to Unfollow Your Passion, Simon and Schuster.
+Sample luminary for this month is Terri Trespicio, internationally-recognized speaker, comedian and the award-winning author of the self-actualization how-to Unfollow Your Passion, Simon and Schuster.

-Seminar Series Three: Beautiful Beginnings.
+Seminar Series Three:

-"It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive.”
-James Baldwin.
+“It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive.”

 Series Three Gives You the Secret to A Beginning the Reader Cannot Put Down:

-The luminary for this month is grammy-award winning singer song-writer Mary Gauthier, whose memoir, Saved by a Song, St. Martins has been hailed as one of the most important books to read for the maturation of the artistic process.
+Sample luminary for this month is grammy-award winning singer song-writer Mary Gauthier, whose memoir, Saved by a Song, St. Martins has been hailed as one of the most important books to read for the maturation of the artistic process.

-Seminar Series Four: Structure and Scaffolding.
+Seminar Series Four:

-To write well, express yourself like the common people, but think like a wise man. — Aristotle
+“To write well, express yourself like the common people, but think like a wise man.”

 • A last scene and deliverable horizon point, and why your ending tends to show up when you are sleeping or driving or changing a diaper.

-• Pacing: running time in the book, how to weave it, how to pass it, why you need to know the color of your great-grandmother’s underwear.
+• Pacing: running time in the book, how to weave it, how to pass it, and why you need to know the color of your great-grandmother’s underwear.

-The luminary for this month is Deepa Purushothaman, corporate inclusion visionary, co-founder nFormation and author of The First, the Few and the Only, Harpers.
+• How to drive your arc and characters to the point of climax, the great circle of the great book, how long your denouement should actually be in the end, and how to use power to create a book the reader will never forget.Sample luminary for this month is Deepa Purushothaman, corporate inclusion visionary, co-founder nFormation and author of The First, the Few and the Only, Harpers.

-Seminar Series Five: Character Dahlink, Character.
+Seminar Series Five:

-The act of writing requires a constant plunging back into the shadow of the past where time hovers ghostlike. — Ralph Ellison
+“The act of writing requires a constant plunging back into the shadow of the past where time hovers ghostlike.”

 Series Five Shows You How to Create Characters That Draw Your Reader Inexorably Forward in Memoir, Novels, or the How-to: